beyarkay/masters-thesis/src/03_lit_review.md

 liHandGestureRecognition2018, sethujanakiRealTimeRecognition2013,
 wongMultiFeaturesCapacitiveHand2021, wuWearableSystemRecognizing2016}}.

-Neural Network based approaches first appeared with in 1991 when Murakami and Taguchi \cite{murakamiGestureRecognitionUsing1991} used a recurrent neural network to classify a dataset of 42 classes.
-The recent increase in computational power has allowed neural networks and their variants to be fully utilised for glove-based gesture recognition: Feed-Forward Neural Networks (FFNNs) \footnote{\cite{damasioAnimatingVirtualHumans2002, fatmiComparingANNSVM2019, felsGloveTalkIIaNeuralnetworkInterface1998, hamdyaliComparativeStudyUser2014, jong-sungkimDynamicGestureRecognition1996, mehdiSignLanguageRecognition2002, netoHighLevelProgramming2010, vasconezHandGestureRecognition2022, zhangRealTimeSurfaceEMG2019}}, Recurrent Neural Networks (RNNs) \footnote{\cite{kochRecurrentNeuralNetwork2019, makaussovLowCostIMUBasedRealTime2020, murakamiGestureRecognitionUsing1991, riveraRecognitionHumanHand2017, wengaoChineseSignLanguage2004,yuanHandGestureRecognition2020, zhangStackedLSTMBasedDynamic2021}}, Convolutional Neural Networks (CNNs)
+Neural Network based approaches first appeared when
+\cite{murakamiGestureRecognitionUsing1991} used a recurrent neural network to classify a dataset of 42 classes.
+The recent increase in computational power has allowed neural networks and their variants to be fully utilised for glove-based gesture recognition: Feed-Forward Neural Networks (FFNNs)
+\footnote{\cite{damasioAnimatingVirtualHumans2002, fatmiComparingANNSVM2019,
+felsGloveTalkIIaNeuralnetworkInterface1998, hamdyaliComparativeStudyUser2014,
+jong-sungkimDynamicGestureRecognition1996, mehdiSignLanguageRecognition2002,
+netoHighLevelProgramming2010, vasconezHandGestureRecognition2022,
+zhangRealTimeSurfaceEMG2019}}, Recurrent Neural Networks (RNNs)
+\footnote{\cite{kochRecurrentNeuralNetwork2019,
+makaussovLowCostIMUBasedRealTime2020, murakamiGestureRecognitionUsing1991,
+riveraRecognitionHumanHand2017,
+wengaoChineseSignLanguage2004,yuanHandGestureRecognition2020,
+zhangStackedLSTMBasedDynamic2021}}, Convolutional Neural Networks (CNNs)
 \footnote{\cite{maHandGestureRecognition2017, wenMachineLearningGlove2020,
-yuanHandGestureRecognition2020}}, and Self-Organising Feature Maps (SOMs)
+yuanHandGestureRecognition2020}}, and Self-Organising Feature Maps (SOMs,
-\citep{wengaoChineseSignLanguage2004} have all shown good results.
+\cite{wengaoChineseSignLanguage2004}) have all shown good results.

-Papers which address implicit segmentation (where not every observation necessarily contains a gesture, thus resulting in a highly imbalanced dataset with many no-gesture observations) often use a two-model approach, with one model being used for gesture detection (without attempting to classify which gesture is being observed) and a second (often more complex) model being used for gesture recognition _given_ that the observation already contains a gesture.
-These two models are chained together, such that the gesture recogniser is only applied to observations which the gesture detector has predicted as actually containing a gesture. <!-- TODO: It would be nice to see the papers that does this versus not -->

-The training times and inference times of different models scale in different ways.
-Regular HMMs are unable of performing multi-class classification, and the only way to create a HMM-based classifier for multiple classes is to train one HMM for each class.
-At inference time, every HMM must output the log-likelihood of the given observation being generated.
-These log-likelihoods are then compared, and the class associated with the most likely HMM is selected as the classifiers prediction.
-This is called one-vs-rest classification.
-SVMs also require one-vs-rest classification for similar reasons.

-The problem with one-vs-rest classification is that it scales linearly with the number of classes being predicted.
-So performing inference on a dataset with 50 classes will take approximately 10 times longer than performing inference on a dataset with 5 classes.

-While this fact has likely dissuaded many researchers from using HMMs for many-class gesture classification, they have nonetheless been used successfully by Chunli and Wen to classify thousands of unique gestures from Chinese Sign Language between 2001 and 2004: 4800 in
+HMMs have been used by Chunli and Wen to classify thousands of unique gestures from Chinese Sign Language between 2001 and 2004: 4800 in
 \citep{wangchunliRealTimeLargeVocabulary2001}, 5100 in
 \citep{wangchunliRealTimeLargeVocabulary2002} , and 5113 in
 \cite{wengaoChineseSignLanguage2004}.
 To accomplish this,